 - Partitions in computer-delivered IELTS test rooms

-- If you have been in contact with a person suspected to have been exposed to novel coronavirus
+- If you have been in contact with a person suspected to have been exposed to Covid-19

-- If you are unwell, have a cough or fever, or are showing signs of being short of breath
+- Or if you are unwell, have a cough or fever, or are showing signs of being short of breath

-- If you are currently under compulsory self-isolation
+- If you are currently under mandatory self-isolation

 Wearing a mask

 Test takers, centre staff and examiners will wear a face mask covering their mouth and nose during the test.
 That’s a precautionary health measure.
 You’re welcome to bring your own mask.
 However, we can request you to uncover your face temporarily for some security checks.
 Also, in some locations, you need to wear a face covering inside by law.
 As a result, you need to have your mask on during your IELTS test.
 Test centre staff and examiners will also be wearing a face mask covering their mouth and nose during the test.
 But, don’t worry: wearing a mask does not affect your Speaking score with IELTS.